 First Steps Toward Reading

-- Skills Learned: Language development, imagination, higher order thinking, art, music, movement, speaking, listening and comprehension.
+- Skills Learned: Language development, imagination, vocabulary skills, questioning skills, higher order thinking, tone of voice, routines, art, music, movement, fine motor, gross motor, speaking, listening and comprehension.